nim65s/mihini-repo/doc/md/agent_connector_libraries/Agent_UserGuide.md

 within the received command.

-The given code samples use as few as possible system calls in order to simplify the understanding of the Airvantage Connector library.
+The given code samples use as few as possible system calls in order to simplify the understanding of the Racon Connector library.
 All actions thus happen synchronously. \
  For the same reason, the time elapsing is basically simulated so that timestamps are not all identical.
 More practical applications will use